This document is a WORK IN PROGRESS.

 -

-set: the system set, contains the packages required for a standard Gentoo to run properly. -
+@systemset: the system set, contains the packages required for a standard Gentoo to run properly. -

-set: the profile set, contains the packages required for a profile. -
+@profileset: the profile set, contains the packages required for a profile. -

-set (if no specific version has been specified).
+@world: The world set, encompasses the@systemset,@profileset and the@selectedset.
+Whenever updating, portage will update to the last version the packages in the@worldset (if no specific version has been specified).
 A package in this set might sometimes be called a "main package", in opposition with its "dependency packages" which are outside of this set (a dependency package is updated whenever it needs to be by portage, to the right version).
-Every package emerged without the--oneshot
+Every package emerged without the--oneshotoption (or-1) will end up in the@worldset.
+You don't want a "dependency packages" to be here, because this package might be updated to the wrong version and break it's associated "main package". -

 More information about those sets and all the others:

-set packages (manually installed packages)¶
+@selected set packages (manually installed packages)¶

 -